Page Summary

 Soil damage happens when the moisture content of the soil varies dramatically.
 If you have expansive soil, it will double in volume if the temperature and moisture levels are drastically different.
 Expansive soil will wreak havoc on your home’s foundation if placed in an area of poor drainage.
 If this happens, the foundation will shift upward, and any utilities connected to it will begin to fail.
 More about expansive soil.

-• Expansive Clay Soil
+FAQs About Expansive Soil